maul-esel/swt-projekt/Lingvo/Documents/technical-docs.md

 ## Miscellaneous Documents

 The UI for app and the Editing System was mocked before development.
 The results can be found in [AppMocks.pdf](../Abgabe/AppMocks.pdf) and [RedaktionssystemMocks.pdf](../Abgabe/RedaktionssystemMocks.pdf).
 Usability was a key aspect in developing these designs.
 The final product closely resembles the original mocks.

+HTML documentation generated from the code comments can be found in `Abgabe/CodeDocumentation`.

 ## Non-Functional Characteristics